GoogleCloudPlatform/dotnet-docs-samples/spanner/api/README.md

     ERROR(S):
       No verb selected.

       createSampleDatabase              Create a sample Cloud Spanner database along with sample tables in your project.

       createDatabase                    Create a Cloud Spanner database in your project.

       deleteSampleData                  Delete sample data from sample Cloud Spanner database table.

       insertSampleData                  Insert sample data into sample Cloud Spanner database table.

       querySampleData                   Query sample data from sample Cloud Spanner database table.

       addColumn                         Add a column to the sample Cloud Spanner database table.

       writeDataToNewColumn              Write data to a newly added column in the sample Cloud Spanner database table.

       queryNewColumn                    Query data from a newly added column in the sample Cloud Spanner database table.

       queryDataWithTransaction          Query the sample Cloud Spanner database table using a transaction.

       readWriteWithTransaction          Update data in the sample Cloud Spanner database table using a read-write transaction.

       addIndex                          Add an index to the sample Cloud Spanner database table.

       addStoringIndex                   Add a storing index to the sample Cloud Spanner database table.

       queryDataWithIndex                Query the sample Cloud Spanner database table using an index.

       queryDataWithStoringIndex         Query the sample Cloud Spanner database table using an storing index.

       readStaleData                     Read data that is ten seconds old.

+      insertStructSampleData            Insert sample data that can be queried using Spanner structs.

+      queryDataWithStruct               Query sample data in the sample Cloud Spanner database table using a Spanner struct.

+      queryDataWithArrayOfStruct        Query sample data in the sample Cloud Spanner database table using an array of Spanner structs.

+      queryDataWithStructField          Query data sample data in the sample Cloud Spanner database table using a field in a Spanner struct.

+      queryDataWithNestedStructField    Query data sample data in the sample Cloud Spanner database table using a field in a nested Spanner struct.

       batchInsertRecords                Batch insert sample records into the database.

       batchReadRecords                  Batch read sample records from the database.

       addCommitTimestamp                Add a commit timestamp column to the sample Cloud Spanner database table.

       updateDataWithTimestamp           Update data with a newly added commit timestamp column in the sample Cloud Spanner database table.

       queryDataWithTimestamp            Query data with a newly added commit timestamp column in the sample Cloud Spanner database table.

       createTableWithTimestamp          Create a new table with a commit timestamp column in the sample Cloud Spanner database table.

       writeDataWithTimestamp            Write data into table with a commit timestamp column in the sample Cloud Spanner database table.

       queryNewTableWithTimestamp        Query data from table with a commit timestamp column in the sample Cloud Spanner database table.

       listDatabaseTables                List all the user-defined tables in the database.

       deleteDatabase                    Delete a Spanner database.

       dropSampleTables                  Drops the tables created by createSampleDatabase.

       help                              Display more information on a specific command.

       version                           Display version information.
     ```

     ```